 Loopholes allow export credit support for harmful projects to continue.

 151 O’Connor street,

 The Hon.
 Pierre Pettigrew

 Department of Foreign Affairs and International Trade

-Ottawa, Ontario K1A 0G2
+Ottawa, ON K1A 0G2

-Dear Minister Pettigrew:
+Dear Mr. Gillespie and Minister Pettigrew:

 Thank you for giving us this opportunity to comment on the ‘Common Approaches on Environment and Officially Supported Export Credits: 2003 Review – Revised version 1’ (Rev. 1).